Los Errantes: Debates in the CNT

-Some Spanish anarchists proposed that exiled CNT members establish their own sections in France, but Durruti and Ascaso rejected the proposal, as they believed that Spanish workers wouldn't be able to organise openly for better working conditions and that it would divert attention away from revolutionary initiatives in Spain and Italy.
+Some Spanish anarchists proposed that exiled CNT members establish their own sections in France, but Durruti and Ascaso rejected the proposal, as they believed that Spanish workers would not be able to organise openly for better working conditions and that it would divert attention away from revolutionary initiatives.
 By January 1928, Joaquín Cortés had been expelled from Argentina, and Ricardo Sanz and Miguel García Vivancos had left Spain.
 When all three arrived in Paris, Durruti and Ascaso went to visit them and discuss news from the two countries.
 Sanz reported on the divisions within the CNT, which had consumed all organising meetings, and on various failed attacks against the dictatorship.
-In contrast, Cortés told them about how the FORA was recovering from its own splits and had risen to count 100,000 members, while the campaign to support Simón Radowitzky had taken up most of their attentions.
-But he also expressed worry about the threat of a fascist coup in the country; two years later, the nationalist forces of José Félix Uriburu seized power and established a military dictatorship which harshly suppressed the labour movement.
-Cortés reported on the rising incidences of violence after the execution of Sacco and Vanzetti, which had given way to a fierce conflict between insurrectionists (led by Severino di Giovanni) and theoreticians (led by Diego Abad de Santillán).
+In contrast, Cortés told them about how the Argentine Regional Workers' Federation (FORA) was recovering from its own splits and had risen to count 100,000 members.
+But he also expressed worry about the threat of a fascist coup in the country, reporting on the rising incidences of violence after the execution of Sacco and Vanzetti, which had given way to a fierce conflict between insurrectionists (led by Severino di Giovanni) and theoreticians (led by Diego Abad de Santillán).

-Ascaso and Durruti also attended a meeting of the Spanish-speaking Anarchist Groups in France, called by Bruno Carreras, the official representative of exiled CNT members.
-He spoke about the difficulties the CNT faced in organising clandestinely, as well as the debates on link between the CNT and the anarchist movement.
-He then proposed the creation of CNT sections in France and called another meeting to discuss it on 19 February, in Lyon.
-Most of the attendees, including Cortés and Ascaso, opposed the proposal, arguing against Carreras' position that Spanish exiles preferred to join the CNT rather than participate in anarchist groups.
-The subsequent meeting in Lyon fiercely debated the issue.
-In April 1928, sections of the CNT were established, but since they could not take public action, they instead organised under the banner of the French Confédération Générale du Travail-Syndicaliste Révolutionnaire (CGT-SR).
+At a meeting of the Spanish-speaking Anarchist Groups in France, CNT representative Bruno Carreras spoke about the difficulties the CNT faced in organising clandestinely and proposed the creation of CNT sections in France.
+Most of the attendees, including Cortés and Ascaso, opposed the proposal, arguing against Carreras's position that Spanish exiles preferred to join the CNT rather than participate in anarchist groups.
+Sections of the CNT were established in April 1928, but since they could not take public action, they instead organised under the banner of the French Confédération Générale du Travail-Syndicaliste Révolutionnaire (CGT-SR).